 Curator’s Choice: Pen Flourish Figures in a Dutch Boy’s Copybook ca. 1733

-This week when I was retrieving some manuscripts, I got distracted and made a discovery.
-I didn’t remember ever having looked at the materials on the shelf where the one manuscript lived and stopped to see what a few of the archive boxes near it contained.
+This week when I was paging some manuscripts, I got distracted and made a discovery.
+I didn’t remember ever having looked at the materials on the shelf where the one manuscript to lives and stopped to peek into a few of the archive boxes on either side of it..

-One of the treasures was a eighteenth-century copybook that had been filled in between January and August 1733 by Jan Haverman, who lived in Amersfoort, a Dutch city on the river Een in Utrecht.
+One of them was a eighteenth-century copybook that had been filled in between January and August 1733 by Jan Haverman, who lived in Amersfoort, a Dutch city on the river Een in Utrecht.

-Cotsen has quite a few American and British copybooks, but I wasn’t aware there were Dutch examples too, so I was eager to peek inside the marbled paper wrappers.
-The pages are not ruled with carefully spaced lines that make it easy for the student to write the practice text across the page.
-The margins of the odd numbered pages are decorated with highly stylized decorations composed of swirling lines and whoever calligraphed these beautiful figures was something of an artist.
+Cotsen has quite a few American and British copybooks, but I didn’t know there were Dutch ones as well.
+Opening the marbled paper wrappers, I noticed that the pages were not ruled with carefully spaced lines that are supposed to make it easy for the student to write the practice text across the page.
+The odd-numbered pages, I discovered, had margins decorated with highly stylized decorations composed of swirling lines.
+Whoever calligraphed these beautiful figures was something of an artist.

 Jan Haverman signed the bottom of every page he copied out, but did he have the control of the pen to have drawn the figures in the margins as well?

-Maybe the fantastic people and creatures be the work of Jan’s writing teacher.
-Scholars who study the history of writing instruction often call attention to the parts in an exercise that the student executed and the parts his instructor corrected.
-Could the writing master done the drawings as Jan’s reward for having finished his lesson?
+Could Jan’s writing master been the creator of the fantastic people and creatures?
+Scholars who study the history of writing instruction often distinguish the parts in an exercise executed by the student and those the instructor corrected.
+But why would the master have done the drawings in the margins?
+Or is the hand that drew the illustrations that of Jan?

-There ARE some blots, misformed letters, and wobbly lines on this page, so perhaps the figure in the margin here was intended as an incentive to do better at the next lesson!
+There ARE some blots, misformed letters, and wobbly lines on this page, so perhaps the figure in the margin here was intended as an incentive to do better next time!

 A Halloween Spectacle of Skeletons!!!!!